compdyn/partmc/scenarios/7_freezing/0_README.md

 This is a scenario demonstrating how to use PartMC to simulate the immersion freezing process of multiple species INPs.

 There are a total of 4*2=8 simulation groups, consisting of four types of INP populations and two temperature curve scenarios.
 The four types of INPs are 100% illite, 100% Fe2O3, a 50% illite and 50% Fe2O3 external mixture, and an internal mixture.
 The two temperature curves are a constant -20 degrees Celsius and a steady cooling from -10 to -30 degrees Celsius.
 The simulation time for each is 10 minutes.
+All immersion freezing simulations are using the ABIFM scheme.

 exp1: 100% illite, constant temperature
 exp2: 100% Fe2O3, constant temperature